Nepenthes robcantleyi: Nepenthes veitchii

-Possible hybrid origin
+Possible Hybrid Origin

 Given the small number of specimens originally observed by Cantley, there has been some speculation that N. robcantleyi may represent an F1 natural hybrid.
 Martin Cheek considered this possibility in the type description, and while accepting N. truncata as a possible parent species, he concluded that no other known Philippine species could account for the combination of characters seen in N. robcantleyi.
 Nepenthes veitchii, a Borneo endemic, was discounted as a possible parent since N. robcantleyi shows no evidence of the conspicuous indumentum of that species, not even in a reduced state.
 Moreover, N. robcantleyi exhibits a number of characters not seen in either N. truncata or N. veitchii, namely a basally domed lid, its associated concentration of nectar glands, and bracts on the partial peduncles.
 Cheek speculated that N. robcantleyi might have evolved from a plant similar to N. veitchii that had spread to Mindanao by long-distance dispersal from Borneo and there acquired its present suite of characters.

 But in 2012, Geoff Mansell, owner of Exotica Plants in Australia, and Nepenthes/Orchid taxonomist Wally Suarez discovered a population of plants similar in appearance to N. robcantleyi on Mindanao, growing epiphytically in the trees.
 These plants were later described as N. nebularum.
 In the describing paper it was noted that N. robcantleyi may be a natural hybrid between N. truncata and N. nebularum, based on several factors.
 Firstly, the color and form of N. robcantleyi is roughly intermediate between the two proposed parent species.
 N. robcantleyi inherits the massive pitchers and leaves of its probable N. truncata parent, while retaining the color and basic morphology of the N. nebularum parent.
 The flower spike of N. robcantleyi is identical to N. truncata in nearly all respects, excluding the presence of floral bracts in the former and minor differences in measurement.
 The inflorescence of N. nebularum is quite small in comparison, getting to a maximum of 75cm and develops quite prematurely.
 If Mansell is correct in his hypothesis, then N. robcantleyi should be referred to as N. x robcantleyi.
 However, recent horticultural hybrids between N. nebularum and N. truncata do not adhere to the description of N. robcantleyi, suggesting that N. nebularum and N. robcantleyi are separated, but closely related species.

 Geoff Mansell's original paper on the topic can be found here.

-Natural hybrids
+Natural Hybrids

 No natural hybrids involving N. robcantleyi have been recorded with certainty.
 However, one of the original batch of 11 seed-grown plants (one of the four that were sent to Tony Paroubek in the US) produced pitchers roughly intermediate in appearance between those of N. robcantleyi and N. truncata.
 Since these species were sympatric at the site where the seeds were collected, it has been suggested that this cultivated specimen may have represented a natural cross between them.
 This plant, which Paroubek called "clone C", was prone to producing deformed and slightly variegated leaves and eventually died.